nsidc/earthaccess/docs/contributing/releasing.md

     we agree we're ready for v1.0.0, we will not increment the major version.

-1. Ensure all desired features are merged to `main` branch and `CHANGELOG.md` is updated. **Do not** edit the `Unreleased` header in the CHANGELOG -- the next step will automatically update it.
+1. Ensure all desired features are merged to `main` branch and `CHANGELOG.md` is updated. **Do not** edit the `Unreleased` header in the CHANGELOG -- that will be handled automatically in a later step.

 1. Create a new branch to make release changes.
 We do not permit pushing to `main` and this will give the community visibility into release management activities.